morrowind-modding/tes3cs-manual/content/gameplay/scripting/functions/loop-group.md

 LoopGroup Idle2
 LoopGroup Idle2, 1

-Plays the animation group defined by GroupName.
-The animation will be looped the number of times specified, and then return to the Idle animation.
+Plays the [[animation-groups|animation group]] defined by GroupName.
+The [[actors/animation/index|animation]] will be looped the number of times specified, and then return to the Idle animation.
 Optional flags can be used to start the group in different ways.

 ## Flags
 _0 = Normal_